Emily Taaffe

-Emily Anne Taaffe is an Irish actress based in South London.
+Emily Anne Taaffe (/'taef/ TAFF; born 10 January 1984; married name Emily Anne Schiffer) is an Irish actress based in South London.

 Early life and education

-The youngest of five children, Emily was born to Noeleen and Eamonn Taaffe in Skerries, Ireland.
+The youngest of five children, Emily was born to Noeleen and Eamonn Taaffe in Skerries, County Dublin, Ireland.
 The family moved when she was an infant to Tullyallen near Drogheda, County Louth where she lived until university.
 After receiving a First-Class Honours B.A. in 2005 from Trinity College Dublin, she was accepted to train at London Academy of Music and Dramatic Art (LAMDA) in London.

 Personal life

 In the summer of 2016 she married the writer Ben Schiffer.